NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 ![Grocery data on Android](images/chapter4/android/4.png)
 ![Grocery data on iOS](images/chapter4/ios/4.png)

-At this point you have a list of data associated with each account that you display in a list view control, but a grocery list isn’t very useful if you can’t add to the list.
+At this point you have a list of data associated with each account, but a grocery list isn’t very useful if you can’t add new groceries to the list.
 Let’s look at how to do that next.

 ### GridLayout